 Looking at the games discussed in Playing Games with the Climate1, we see primarily games that either focus on (overly simplified) climate prediction models (logos), or games that challenge the player how to become climate-correct (ethos).
-In our approach, we not only aim to include (wellfounded) logos and ethos oriented game-playing, but also wish to promote an understanding of the pathos surrounding climate change, where we observe that the models taken as a reference are often gross simplifications and from a scientific perspective not adequate!
-To this end we will, as an extra ingredient, include interactive video as an essential element in game playing. approach effectively combines a turn-based gameplay loop, with a simulation-loop based on one or more climate reference models, with in addition exploratory cycles, activated by game events, which allow the player to explore the argumentative issues in the rethorics of climate change, facilitated by a large collection of interactive videos in combination with minigames.
-As we will discuss later, this approach imposes additional challenges for both the conceptual and technical design of our game, but in this way we can also contribute to the issue of media literacy, or "mediawijsheid2" as the Dutch Council of Culture calls it, that is making students aware of the impact of the media in presenting controversial issues.
+In our approach, we not only aim to include (well-founded) logos and ethos oriented game-playing, but also wish to promote an understanding of the pathos surrounding climate change, where we observe that the models taken as a reference are often gross simplifications and from a scientific perspective not adequate!
+To this end we will, as an extra ingredient, include interactive video as an essential element in game playing.
+This approach effectively combines a turn-based game-play loop, with a simulation-loop based on one or more climate reference models, with in addition exploratory cycles, activated by game events, which allow the player to explore the argumentative issues in the rethorics of climate change, facilitated by a large collection of interactive videos in combination with minigames.